bortega90/liveProject/README.md

 # liveProject
-I got the opportunity to do a mock Azure Dev Ops project for two weeks.
+I had the opportunity to do a mock Azure Dev Ops project for two weeks.
+I posted screen recordings of the finished pages and posted some screenshots of my code.

 <h3>Scaffold create/edit/delete Pages</h3>
 Scaffold Razor Pages in ASP.NET Core